Updated September, 2023.

 13. Quaff Craft Beer and Wine

-The Whistler Village Beer Festival happens in September, taking over Whistler Olympic Plaza for two days of brew-based tastings plus other suds-filled events happening throughout the Village.
+The Whistler Village Beer Festival is a week-long event in September, with the Main Event taking over Whistler Olympic Plaza for one epic day of brew-based tastings, food trucks and lawn games.
 You can also do a self-guided tour of Whistler’s craft beer scene using the free Go Whistler Tours app at any time of the year.

 November sees Whistler celebrating all things food and drink during Cornucopia.
-Details for this year’s event are still TBD, but be sure to check back as tickets to some of the signature festivities go quickly!
+Details for this year’s event are TBD, so check back as tickets to the signature festivities go quickly!

 14. Splash in Muddy Puddles